In case it’s not obvious from this Coeur à la Crème photo, I have a rather hostile attitude toward Valentine’s Day. Let me assure you—I absolutely do.

-Not being one for sappy platitudes I will still present this Coeur à la Crème, a heart-shaped blob of milk-fat — one of the sappiest of all Valentine’s Day desserts.
+But because I am a giver, I will still present to you this Coeur à la Crème—a heart-shaped blob of milk fat, arguably the sappiest of all Valentine’s Day desserts.

 I hate it.

-A dessert comprised solely of cream cheese (and other dairy,) sugar and a splash of vanilla elevated to its romantic tradition solely based on it being heart-shaped.
+This dessert is little more than cream cheese (and other dairy), sugar, and a splash of vanilla.
+It owes its exalted romantic status entirely to its shape.
 Spare me.
 Just looking at it makes me wretch.
-It does, however, compel me to share with you the tale of my 25th Valentine’s Day.
-The one where my own naive coeur à la crème was stabbed savagely by my “true love.”
+And yet, for reasons I can’t quite explain, it compels me to share with you the story of the Valentine’s Day I experienced in my 26th year—the one where my own naïve coeur à la crème was mercilessly stabbed by my so-called “true love.”

 Then I met Dr. Frank.

-I was to botch this first meeting.
-I imagine that Dr. Frank was annoyed with my inexperienced and awkward small talk.
-No matter.
-I wasn’t a fully baked gay yet and my cruising patter would need some work.
-Not quite ready to let Dr. Frank “close the deal” self scampered off sheepishly to the safety of my bachelorhood.
+Flustered by my own inexperience, I imagine I bored Dr. Frank to death with awkward small talk.
+I wasn’t a fully baked gay yet—my cruising patter needed work.
+Not quite ready to let Dr. Frank “close the deal,” I scampered off, retreating to the safety of my bachelorhood.

-He seemed to be everything I would ever want.
-Five years older than me, he was handsome beyond measure, successful, confident, unashamed, and most importantly: interested in me.
+He seemed to be everything I had ever wanted.
+Eight years older, devastatingly handsome, successful, confident, unashamed—and most importantly?
+Interested in me.

 “He just forgot to call because he’s under a lot of work stress right now.”